Beneath You: Production

 About the ending and his performance, James Marsters says: "There was a scene between Buffy and me in a church, and I think I ended up draping myself over a cross.
 I was very, very sad.
 [It was] a very dramatic scene.
 [Joss Whedon] didn’t direct it.
 He saw the footage and came up to me and he said, 'Okay, James, I’ve got good news and bad news.
 What do you want?'
 I said, 'Well, give me the bad news first.'
 He said, 'Okay.
 That scene that was so important, your whole career-making scene?
 That sucks.
 It’s horrible.
 You kind of overacted.
 It’s not your fault.
 It was the direction.
 But it’s just so on the nose, and it’s just cringe-worthy.
 Do you want the good news?'
 I said, 'Yeah.'
 He said, 'Okay, I’m going to rewrite it.
 I’m going to direct it.
 I’m going to save this.
 It’s going to be right.
 Don’t worry.'
 We filmed 12 to 20 hours to begin with, which is so much longer than other shows.
 Other shows filmed 12 hours a day for eight days, and they’re going to get an episode out of that.
 Then, after we finished those eight days and the main unit started a new episode, we were doing pickups and extra shots on B and splinter units throughout the next week, which was not even entirely legal.
 But to go back and wholesale throw away an entire day’s work and begin from scratch in the midst of all that other filming was just a huge, huge thing to do.
 He was willing to do that."

+The opening scene, with the running girl and her brightly dyed red hair, has been called by many reviewers an homage to Franka Potente's Lola in Run Lola Run.

+Themes

+Dan Owen observes that the episode "was very much concerned with the issues of abusive relationships and the Sluggoth symbolised how evil can sometimes be very close, unseen, ready to devour you. ...
+It feels like ground that Angels only occasionally touched on, in flashbacks, whereas here it's more central and raw."